 Construction activities including the establishment of the site, roadworks, topsoil stripping, bund construction deconstruction and topsoil spreading, and formation of final batter slopes, shall be conducted in accordance with NZS 6803: 1999 “Acoustics - Construction Noise”, and shall comply with the “typical duration” noise limits contained within Table 2 of that Standard.

-Should audible vehicle reversing alarms be required on quarry-based equipment, only broadband noise alarms are to be used.
+Should audible vehicle reversing alarms be required on quarry-based equipment or trucks owned by the consent holder, only broadband noise alarms are to be used.

 Between the hours of 8.00 pm and 6.00 am, the consent holder shall not allow trucks or quarry-based equipment to be used on the site which use tonal reversing alarms. (i.e. machinery and trucks shall use broadband or hiss beepers or similar, or alternatively flashing lights, which meet workplace safety requirements).